virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 Refer to the *Custom Buttons* section below for a detailed description on the parameters set with the current sample.

 ## Custom Buttons
-The custom buttons settings are intended for extending and adjusting functionality of planks within the <b>Add-ons</b> section.
+Custom buttons settings are intended for extending and adjusting functionality of planks within the <b>Add-ons</b> section.
 It can be accessed upon clicking the same-named button next to the required node.

 ![custom-addon](/img/custom-addon.png)